leesprojects/Web-Development-101/Angular - Udemy.md

 | Pull | Functions | Iterators |
 | Push | Promises | Observables |

-To invoke an observable, it needs to be subscribed to
+To invoke an observable, it needs to be subscribed to.
+Some types of observables are automatically stopped after execution such as a HTTP GET request, however, other types will need to be manuallly stopped or otherwise they will result in memory leaks.

 ### Subscriptions
-[Subscriptions](https://angular.io/guide/observables#subscribing) are needed to initialising an instance of an Observable
+[Subscriptions](https://angular.io/guide/observables#subscribing) are needed for initialising an instance of an Observable
 ```JS
 const observable = new Observable((subscriber) => {
   subscriber.next(1);